breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 - PaLM API key (go [here](https://developers.generativeai.google/tutorials/setup) to obtain one)
 - spirit of adventure

-Each chapter is also as a [replit](https://replit.com/).
+Each chapter is also available as a [Replit](https://replit.com/) project.
 Look for the "run in replit" link at the end of each chapter.

 ## Chapter 1: Hello, world?